-Amendment offered by Mr. Gonzalez: On page 4, delete subparagraph (i) on lines 10 through 12, and substitute the following:
+Amendment offered by Mr. GONZALEZ: On page 4, delete subparagraph (1) on lines 10 through 12, and substitute the following:

-"(1) the Attorney General determines cur-rently maintains any test or device, and with respect to which".
+"(1) the Attorney General determines currently maintains any test or device, and with respect to which".

 On page 5, line 19, delete the word "provided" and insert in lieu thereof the words "currently provides".